carlitos-1988/reading-notes-401/classNotes.md

 Things I want to know more about

 I would like to know more about the process of waterboarding for complex problems.
 I find it interesting to be able to solve a complex problem without the use of a code editor and learn how to think to tackle complex problems.
 In short, whiteboards seem like a fun thing to do but when I do them I want to make sure I follow a rule set for ensuring proper completion of the problem.

+Data Structures and Algorithms

+What is 1 of the more important things you should consider when deciding which data structure is best suited to solve a particular problem?

+Using the right data type with the best suited for the implementations to be made.
+Each sorting algorithm will have it's own Pros and Cons and understanding the data structure will help immensely

+How can we ensure that we’ll avoid an infinite recursive call stack?
+We ensure that we'll avoid recursive call stacks by understanding the base case and implementing a guard against this will reduce the likelihood of one introducing a recursive call in the program.
+In all honesty, this is something that I have done in the past but hope to eliminate going forward as applications are getting more and more complex in this class.